Engineering Trust Into the Autonomous Cabin: A Conversation on AI, Security, and What the Industry Must Do Next

 The biggest gap right now is that we’re getting very good at combining signals, but we’re not always paying equal attention to whether those signals can be trusted.

 Multimodal systems bring together vision, audio, and vehicle data to form a more complete understanding of the occupant.
-But if even one of those inputs is compromised or inconsistently handled, it can introduce ambiguity into the system’s decision-making.
+But if even one of these inputs are compromised or inconsistently handled, it can introduce ambiguity into the system’s decision-making potentially leading to incorrect assumptions about occupant state and inappropriate or unsafe system responses.

 For example, if an audio command is injected or a visual signal is manipulated, the system could misinterpret intent, even if the fusion logic is sophisticated.
-That’s why securing the flow of data across all modalities is so important.
+That’s why securing the flow of data across multimodal operating domains is so important.
 You need confidence not just in individual sensors, but in how their data is preserved and aligned as it moves through the system.

-When the data is trustworthy, multimodal AI becomes powerful.
+When the data and models are trustworthy, multimodal AI becomes powerful.
 Without that trust, it becomes difficult to deploy safely at scale.

 6. Personalization is a major focus area for OEMs.
 How can it be delivered while maintaining privacy and security?